cricex/patient-outreach-live-agent/README.md

 ## Features

-* Outbound PSTN calls using ACS and a purchased number
+* Outbound PSTN calls using ACS
 * Bidirectional low latency audio streaming between phone and Voice Live
 * AI powered conversation with configurable system prompt and voice
-* Parameter driven calls with per request overrides of target number and prompt
+* Parameter driven calls with per request overrides for target number and prompt
 * Dynamic audio playback from the AI back to the callee
 * Event driven call management via ACS callbacks
 * Detailed status monitoring at `/status`
 * Adaptive VAD and pacing to buffer, commit, and synthesize with minimal lag
+* **Context injection** per call.
+The `CALL_BRIEF` is injected so the agent speaks to the right patient, procedure, and timing
+* **Safety guardrails** via system prompt and policies.
+Identity disclosure, purpose, opt out, respectful tone, non clinical scope, and language control

 ---